Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - No Attrition: 22.55 km
   - Attrition: 22.22 km (minimal difference)

-**Insight**: Attrition is relatively low at 16.13%, with males showing slightly higher turnover than females.
+Attrition is relatively low at 16.13%, with males showing slightly higher turnover than females.
 Younger employees and those with shorter tenure are more likely to leave.
 Distance from home does not significantly impact attrition.
 The "Prefer Not To Say" group has no attrition, possibly due to its small sample size.

 ---
 ### Tenure and Promotions